4 Marketing Tips for ERP Software Companies

 1 Know Your Audience

-• What is the atypical organization size or number of users?
+• What is the typical organization size or number of users?

 • How much scalability do they need?